Home » Blog » Spell Ingredients: The Tech » 5 Tech Choices that Hold You Back

 See if anything pops out at you right now, or brings up a memory of a past decision:

-The Alternative: Don’t fear basic, boring, tools.
+Don’t fear basic, boring, tools.
 Utilize them to their fullest extent.

 The boring shit works best.